“Ensō” by Natalie Mucker (MUSE 2018)

 Luke joins us from the lobby, taking his place in the front of the room.
 He lowers himself to the floor and faces us, a gentle smile beneath kind, brown eyes.

 “Good morning, everyone, and welcome.
 How’s everybody doing today?”
 Pamela replies amidst nods and murmurs.
 “We’re good, Luke.
 How are you?”
-“I’m great, Deb.
+“I’m great, Pam.
 Thank you for asking.”

 I like Pamela.
 She’s over twice my age and exudes a confidence that I respect and admire, but how dare she speak for me?
 I’m not “good.”
 No one is safe from the wrath of my mood.
 Luke turns his twinkling eyes on me, like he suspects as much, and smiles.